Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Decal.md

 **Limitation and compatibility**

 Decal Projector can affect Opaque Material with both a Decal shader and a Master Node Decal.
 It can affect Transparent Material only with a Decal shader.
 Emissive isn't supported on Transparent Material.
 Decal Projector support Decal Layers.
+The **ReceiveDecals** property of Material don't affect an Emissive Decal.
+Emissive are always render, only Decal Layers allow a surface to disable them.
 Decal Mesh can affect only Opaque Material with both a Decal shader and a Master Node Decal.
 Decal Mesh don't support Decal Layers.

 # Decal Layers